 By Jorge D. H. Prósperi, 2019

 The essence of what America has been and how its past resonates in the present is often depicted in books and movies leaving us to answer critical questions about its future.
-To Kill a Mockingbird and The Help are two primary examples.
-Both portray the angst of needless pain suffered by injustice, inequality and a country struggling to find its soul.
+The Help is a primary example.
+The Help portrays the angst of needless pain suffered by injustice, inequality and a country struggling to find its soul.
 The journey has been long and arduous for the oppressed trying to teach the tenets of oppression to oppressors; all the while America asking the oppressed, as the Sermon on the Mount suggests, to turn the other cheek.
 But at times turning the other cheek is not enough – patience wearing thin on body, mind, heart and spirit.
 There is a scene in the The Help where the cheek is not turned – when eyes look into eyes as equals – a fait accompli of dealing with truth in the raw.

-In The Help, Aibileen Clark is a domestic unjustly accused of being a thief by an insidious racist bully (Hilly) who uses her social power and control granted to her by her status, class and whiteness.
-She uses her inherited privilege to demean and oppress.
-Hilly absolves her racism each Sunday morning under the shadow of the cross among her well-intended egalitarian hypocrites.
+In The Help, Aibileen Clark is a domestic unjustly accused of being a thief by an insidious racist bully (Hilly) who uses her white privileged social power and control granted to her by the legacy of her white status and class.
+She uses her white inherited entitlement to demean and oppress.
+Hilly absolves her racism each Sunday morning under the shadow of the cross among her well-intended white egalitarian hypocrites.

 The book and movie depict the accepted truncated state of “southern hospitality and charm” of the 1950s.
 Aibileen, empowered by discovering her voice as a writer, challenges Hilly and her loyal followers to own their pathological racist bitterness, hate, constant lies, always trying to perfume over their rotting souls.

 “All you do is scare and lie to get what you want.
 You a godless woman.
 Ain’t you tired Ms. Hilly?… Ain’t you tired?”